jasonpaulos/go-algorand/cmd/avmdbg/README.md

 * The TxIDs of inner txns are likely wrong - since inner transaction IDs are calculated in a slightly different way, the current TxIDs shown for inner txns are likely wrong, since they use `transactions.Transaction.ID()`.

+* Source map support - the ability to specify source maps for app code so we can show something more informative than the decompiled TEAL binary.